-Since the MIP model of the VRPTW was programmed in GAMS, and the GA was programmed in C#, in both models the Euclidean metric was used to measure and compare the distances between customer nodes.
-The VRPTW model implemented in GAMS used directed graphs for the construction of the arcs as explained above, therefore the amount of possible arcs for the route was given by the expression Qmax = n(n - 1).
+Since the MIP programming of the VRPTW was programmed in GAMS, in both models the Euclidean metric was used to measure the distances between customer nodes.
+The VRPTW model implemented in GAMS used directed graphs for the construction of the arcs as explained above, therefore the amount of possible arcs for the route was given by the expression Qmax = n(n-1):.
 Since there were six customer nodes, there would be 30 arcs for the directed network, whose distances between customer nodes or arcs were measured with the help of Google Earth Pro software.
 The route had to start and end at the base node with the truck leaving at 09:30 and respecting the time windows of each customer, which started from 09:30 to 15:30 as indicated above.
-The service level.
+The service time for each customer was 13 minutes and the goal was to provide customers with a 100% service level.

 With the group of six selected customer nodes and the same parameters mentioned above, five runs were executed.
 For both applications, feasible solutions were found regarding time window restrictions.
 The results of these runs are shown in table 3.

 Table 3.
-Results of the first test with 6 customer nodes Instance GA Metaheur istic VRPTW MIP model programed in GAMS Total distance traveled by the truck (mts) Execution time (seg) Total distance traveled by the truck (mts) Execution time (seg) first run (1r) 27.816,81 55,33 26.579,67 1,42 second run (2r) 27.816,81 54,47 26.579,67 0,12 third run (3r) 27.816,81 55,15 26.579,67 0,12 fourth run (4r) 33.695,63 54,84 26.579,67 0,12 fifth run (5r) 29.128,38 55,11 26.579,67 0,12
+Results of the first test with 6 customer nodes

+Instance GA Metaheuris stic VRPTW MIP model programed in GAMS Total distance traveled by the truck (mts): Execution time (seg): Total distance traveled by the truck (mts): Execution time (seg): first run (1r): 27.816,81 55,33 26.579,67 1,42 second run (2r): 27.816,81 54,47 26.579,67 0,12 third run (3r): 27.816,81 55,15 26.579,67 0,12 fourth run (4r): 33.695,63 54,84 26.579,67 0,12 fifth run (5r): 29.128,38 55,11 26.579,67 0,12 metaheuristics was feasible

-A decrease in total distance traveled by the trucks of approximately 9.14% could be noted by applying the MIP model if we compared it with the total distance traveled by the trucks with the routing GA metaheuristics, as shown in Figure 4.
+A decrease in total distance traveled by the trucks of approximately 9.14% could be noted by applying the MIP model.
+If we compared it with the total distance traveled by the trucks with the routing GA metaheuristics, as shown in Figure 4.

 As for the execution time, a better performance of the MIP model could be noticed, improving the routing GA metaheuristics by approximately 99%.
-However, as mentioned before, if you increase the number of nodes this problem would be unfeasible to implement the MIP model, and in this aspect, if you have a large number of nodes only the metaheuristics would be feasible, in terms of execution time as shown in figure 5.
+However, as mentioned before, if you increase the number of nodes this problem would be unfeasible to implement the MIP model, and in this aspect, if you have a large number of nodes only the in terms of execution time as shown in figure 5.

-Figure 4- Total distance travelled by the truck for a six-node route
+Figure 4- Total distance travelled by the truck for a six-node route.

 The run times of the proposed GA application were recorded increasing the number of customer nodes, to observe the variation in their run times.
-The best stop criteria were given considering a population size of 50 individuals, and the best number of generations was 10.
+The stop criteria were given considering a population size of 50 individuals, and the number of generations was 10.
 That is, the execution times of the application with GA were measured for 6, 9, 12, 15, 18, 21 and 24 client nodes.
 As shown in figure 6.

-Figure 5- Execution time for the two routing models for a six node route.
+Figure 5- Execution time for the two routing models for a six-node route.